aregtech/areg-sdk/docs/DEVELOP.md

 ```

 ### Requests, responses and broadcasts

-Every service prototype contains `Request`, `Response` and `Broadcast` methods.
-The _Requests_ are called by clients to be executed on service.
-The _Responses_ are replies of requests. _Broadcasts_ are special methods that are not connected with requests or response, the service triggers it to deliver multiple parameters to subscribed clients.
+Service interface may have `Request`, `Response` and `Broadcast` methods.
+The _Requests_ are called by clients to be executed on the service.
+The _Responses_ are replies to the requests. _Broadcasts_ are methods acting like events to delive multiple parameters.

 #### Requests
-The requests are called by service clients to run on the service side.
+The requests are called by clients to be executed on the service.
 The requests may have parameters.
-The requests can be connected with a certain response.
-If so, the processing request is blocked until service does not reply with response.
-It is as well possible manually to unblock the request, but then the response must be manually prepared to reply.
+The requests may have linked response.
+If request has a response, then the processing request is blocked until service replies with the response.
+It is possible manually to unblock the request, but then the response must be manually prepared to reply.
 Multiple requests can be connected with the same response.
 The request may have no response at all.

 This example demonstrates the definition of request `SomeRequest1` with no parameter connected with a response `SomeResponse1`:
 ```xml